- Ph.D., Massachusetts Institute of Technology, 1990

 Applying Our Research

-We are interested in eukaryotic transposons, as they provide a valuable experimental tool to manipulate the genomes of eukaryotic cells.
+One reason we are interested in eukaryotic transposons is that they can provide valuable experimental tools to manipulate the genomes of eukaryotic cells.
 For example, they have been used as a way to eliminate genes selectively and to then observe the consequences.
 Alternatively, the introduction of specific genes is the conceptual foundation of gene therapy approaches to curing diseases.
 DNA transposition systems in current use in mammalian cells include the resurrected Sleeping Beauty transposon and piggyBac, which are not always ideal for their desired applications.
-We reasoned that x-ray structures of eukaryotic DNA transposases would provide important insights into their mechanisms and regulation.
+We reasoned that three-dimensional structures of eukaryotic DNA transposases would provide important insights into their mechanisms and regulation.

 Research in Plain Language

 Essentially all organisms harbor enzymes (proteins) that are able to move discrete segments of DNA from one genomic location to another.
 Their presence provides a way for organisms to respond to environmental changes, and they have been shown to be major drivers of genome evolution.
-Interestingly, one of these protein systems appears to have been used by higher organisms to shuffle pieces of DNA in order to generate antibodies.
 We would like to understand how these proteins work.
-Our main approach has been to use a method of determining three-dimensional structure, known as x-ray crystallography, as a way to visualize these proteins as they interact with DNA.
+Our main approach has been to integrate biochemical studies with the determination of three-dimensional structure, either by x-ray crystallography or cryo-electron microscopy, which are methods to visualize these proteins as they interact with DNA.